christospi/Data-Science-Professional-Certificate-IBM/README.md

-# Data Science Professional Certificate by IBM (offered through Coursera)
+# Data Science Professional Certificate by IBM @Coursera

 Notebooks, datasets and final projects for the code-oriented courses 👨‍💻